 Credit Cards 101

 Credit is a great tool when it is used properly.
 Chances are your teenager will start seeing credit card applications whenever they enroll in college or perhaps when they open their own bank account.
 Credit cards can be very tempting many students and young adults because they generally see it as free or extra spending money.
+And credit cards can stomp out all of the smart money management if your not careful.

 Credit card companies lure them with that mentality when they send out those pesky credit applications.
 They want people to rack up debt and get them in a cycle of paying only the minimum payment for years to come.
 As long as they have you trapped in debt, they will continue to make money off of your account.